DES-Lab/AALpy/README.md

 - [Choose the equivalence oracle](https://github.com/emuskardin/AALpy/wiki/Equivalence-Oracles)
 - [Run the learning algorithm](https://github.com/emuskardin/AALpy/wiki/Setting-Up-Learning)

-The following snippet demonstrates a short example in which automaton is either loaded or randomly generated and then learned.
+The following snippet demonstrates a short example in which an automaton is either loaded or randomly generated and then learned.
 ```python
 from aalpy.utils import load_automaton_from_file, save_automaton_to_file, visualize_automaton, generate_random_dfa
 from aalpy.SULs import DfaSUL